AXDOOMER/MeshGlide/README.md

 Packages that need to be installed under **Debian** and **Ubuntu** are: `libglfw3-dev libsdl2-image-dev libsdl2-dev libczmq-dev`.

-Under **Open Suse 15 Leap**, these packages need to be installed: `libglfw3 libglfw-devel libglut3 freeglut-devel libSDL2-2_0-0 libSDL2-devel libSDL2_image-2_0-0 libSDL2_image-devel czmq libzmq5 cppzmq-devel`
+Under **Open Suse 15 Leap**, these packages need to be installed: `libglfw-devel freeglut-devel libSDL2_image-devel cppzmq-devel`.

 ### Compile